NBISweden/workshop-reproducible-research/docs/git.md

 We will now learn how to manage conflicts.
 This is important to know, since it will probably happen sooner or later.
 It can get a bit tricky, but the important thing is not to panic! :)

-* On the Bitbucket web page, click on `environment.yml` and click Edit.
+* On the GitHub web page, click on `environment.yml` and click Edit.
 We can now edit this file directly on the web.
 This is generally not recommended, but we will do it here to demonstrate a point.
 * Let's pretend that using multiqc version 1.3 did not work.
 Change the multiqc version to 1.4:

 ```yaml